Trust and assumptions

 What the tools do not model

-• Financing terms and loan structures.
+• Financing terms, interest rates, and loan dealer fees.

-• Maintenance, degradation, permitting, or tax specifics.
+• Maintenance, degradation, or complex tax liability specifics.

-• Contractor-specific pricing or utility tariff nuances.
+• Contractor-specific pricing or exact 3D roof shading analysis.

 How to use the estimates responsibly